Florida 25-Year Milestone Inspection

 Effect of Weather on Coast-side Structures

 With the primary concern of this inspection being to prevent the collapse of structures, it is critical to consider the effects of weather on the primary structural components.
-From the inspection guidelines, deterioration of steel components and concrete with higher moisture permeability due to exposure to moisture and a solid foundation is a large focus for prevention of structural failure.
+From the inspection guidelines, deterioration of steel components and concrete with higher moisture permeability due to exposure to moisture and a solid foundation is a large focus for the prevention of structural failure.
 This is due to the high moisture and flooding caused by Florida weather.
 Further, due to analyzed structures being within 3 miles of the coastline, these conditions are amplified; hence the need for frequent structural inspections.
 Contact Eastern Engineering Group for your Milestone Inspection needs.
 We will make sure the building in question complies with all of Miami-Dade County’s structural safety requirements.

 ©️ 2022 Eastern Engineering Group wrote and published this article.
 All rights reserved.